jnsofini/reliable-credit-scoring-system/feature-pipeline/README.md

 ## Features

 We didn't consult the data dictionary and just inferred the names using chatGPT.
-Here are the columns ans their descriotions
+Here are the columns ans their descriptions

 Based on the given list of column names, here are the descriptions inferred for each feature: